Reinhard-Pilz-Dynatrace/dynatrace-sqs-events/README.md

 | `dt_token` | Dynatrace API token (events.ingest) | `dt0c01.abc…` |
 | `github_token` | *(Optional)* A GitHub Token to avoid rate limitations | `github_pat_11BK...` |

-## Set variables for Terraform
+## 🧩 Configure Terraform variables
 * Copy `infra/terraform/terraform.tfvars.example` from this repo to `infra/terraform/terraform.tfvars`.
-* Open `infra/terraform/terraform.tfvars` and fill in your environment values`
+* Open `infra/terraform/terraform.tfvars` and update all required variables with your own values.

+> 🛡️ **Tip:** Your Dynatrace token is only stored locally by Terraform during deployment — don’t commit your `terraform.tfvars` file to version control.

-## Create your Lambda Function using Terraform
+## 🚀 Deploy the Lambda function

 Within the folder `infra/terraform/` then run:
 ```bash